smathis122/cs763-project/doc/Readme.md

 This folder contains all required documents, including SPPP, SDD, STD, meeting minutes and progressreport

+doc/CS673_finalpresentation_team5: Slide show explaining Summary of all iterations, Testing, Metrics, and features

 doc/CS673_presentation2_team5: Slide show explaining our project features and automatic testing

 doc/CS673_SDD_team5 (Updated): Document going into detail on our design and architecture of the code.
 Along with some early UI designs.